Aku-n06/ASBubbleDrag/README.md

 ### implementation :

-- ti implement ASBubbleMenu, first create a UIView and add it to your UIViewController in storyboard; then set the class as ASBubbleDrag :
+- to implement ASBubbleMenu, first create a UIView and add it to your UIViewController in storyboard; then set the class as ASBubbleDrag :
     ![alt tag](https://github.com/scamps88/ASBubbleDrag/blob/master/README/image9.png)
 - then attach it to an iboutlet